Services Pricing Work Studio Team Blog Contact Start a project

 We do not borrow that costume.

-The existing essay The Code of Consistency explores this from the operational side: guidelines as the architecture of trust.
+The operational side of this — guidelines as the architecture of trust — is a discipline of its own.
 This piece is the strategic layer beneath it.
 Guidelines protect the system; strategy decides what the system is protecting.

 The sentimental language around branding often makes practical people suspicious.
 Words like soul, meaning, and identity can sound expensive and vague.
 But the commercial value is concrete.